 The No-Zone program and the American Trucking Association (ATA) offer the following advice to drivers of passenger vehicles:

 - Do not cut in front of trucks or buses.
-Large commercial vehicles need much more space to stop, and cutting in front of them may not afford them enough time or space to brake.
-Ensure you can see the entire front end of the truck before pulling back into the lane in front of it.
+Stopping a large commercial vehicle is different from a passenger car.
+Tractor-trailers need considerable space to stop, and cutting in front of them may not leave enough time or space to brake.
+The only way to safely merge in front of trucks is to ensure you can see the entire front end of the truck before pulling back into the lane in front of it.

-- Pass on the left when possible.
+- Pass on the left.
 Due to the truck driver’s position in the cab, there is a significant semi-truck blind spot on the left side.
 On the right side, the blind spot runs the length of the truck and extends out three lanes.

 Representation for Tractor-Trailer Collisions